puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_defaults.markdown

 [definedtypes]: ./future_lang_defined_types.html
 [node]: ./future_lang_node_definitions.html

-Resource defaults let you set default attribute values for a given resource type.
+Resource default statements let you set default attribute values for a given resource type.
 Any resource declaration within the area of effect that omits those attributes will inherit the default values.

 Syntax
 -----